-The observed spectral brightness temperature for a tile at any time t can be modeled as where the state vector X(t) has the following five geophysical state parameters: (1) surface temperature (ST), (2) atmospheric temperature profile T(z), (3) water vapor profile WV(z), (4) ozone profile O3(z) (5) greenhouse gas forcings (GHG) due to CO_2 , CH_4 and N_2O changing as a function of time t and $f(X(t), \epsilon, \theta, \nu)$ is the clear sky radiative transfer equation for channel center frequency ν .
-The spectral noise $NeDT(\nu)$ for a typical tropical "clear scene" is about 0.1 K in window region, increasing to about 1 K in the 15 μm temperature sounding channels and about 0.2 K in the 6.7 μm water vapor sounding region, but the noise will vary as a function of scene temperature.
-We parametrize the GHGs using single numbers (such as ppm(t) for the CO_2 column), and include the AIRS orbit and viewing angle geometry θ and the surface emissivity $\epsilon(\nu)$, while we omit forward model and spectroscopy errors.
+We chose just one limited example here to illustrate the power of this approach for diagnosing which dataset is more accurate, given that the AIRS spectral trend accuracy transfer equation for channel center frequency $\nu$ .
+The spectral noise $\operatorname{NeDT}(\nu)$ for $\operatorname{NeDT}{retrieval}(\nu)$ ) varies with scene temperatures and on particulars of the retrieval algorithm.
+For single footprint retrievals using daily observations, the spectral noise $\operatorname{NeDT}{retrieval}(\nu)$ ) in a typical tropical "clear scene" is about 0.1 K in window region, increasing to about 1 K in the 15 $\mu m$ temperature sounding channels and about 0.2 K in the 6.7 $\mu m$ water vapor sounding region, but the noise will vary as a function of scene temperature and is usually larger for operational L2 retrievals which use cloud clearing.
+We parametrize the GHGs using single numbers (such as ppm(t) for the CO2 column), and include the AIRS orbit and viewing angle geometry $\theta$ and the surface emissivity $\epsilon(\nu)$ , while we omit forward model and spectroscopy errors.
 We ignore cloud scattering as well as the spatial variation of the state parameters, emissivity and scan angle geometry within a tile.
-Linearizing the above equation about the time averaged profile, the relationship between the observed spectral trends and desired thermodynamic trends is given by where the matrix $K(\nu)$ is the thermodynamic jacobian (surface temperature, air temperature and trace gases) and we ignore any orbit drifts (changes to θ), instrument changes (changes to $NeDT(\nu)$) and surface emissivity ($\epsilon(\nu)$); the last assumption is investigated in a later section.
+Linearizing the above equation about the time averaged profile, the relationship between the observed spectral trends and desired thermodynamic trends is given by where the matrix $K(\nu)$ is the thermodynamic jacobian (surface temperature, air temperature and trace gases) and we ignore any orbit drifts (changes to $\theta$ ), instrument changes (changes to $NeDT(\nu)NeDT{retrieval}(\nu)$ ) and surface emissivity ( $\epsilon(\nu)$ ); the last assumption is investigated in a later section.
 The overbars on parameters X denotes this is a time average (linear trend) that we are working with, and we have converted from radiances in Equation 2 to brightness temperatures in Equations 3 and 4.